hsf-training/hsf-training-cicd-github/content/episodes/17-github-packages/index.md

 +++
 exercises = 0
-keypoints = [' Python packages can be installed in Docker images along with ubuntu packages.', ' It is possible to publish and share Docker images over github packages.'] objectives = ['To be able to build a Docker container and share it via GitHub packages'] questions = ['How to build a Docker container for python packages?', 'How to share Docker images?'] teaching = 40 title = 'Bonus Episode: Building and deploying a Docker container to Github Packages' weight = 170
+keypoints = [' Python packages can be installed in Docker images along with Ubuntu packages.', ' It is possible to publish and share Docker images over GitHub Packages.'] objectives = ['To be able to build a Docker container and share it via GitHub Packages'] questions = ['How to build a Docker container for Python packages?', 'How to share Docker images?'] teaching = 40 title = 'Bonus Episode: Building and deploying a Docker container to Github Packages' weight = 170
 +++
 {{< callout type="prereq" title="Prerequisites" >}}
-For this lesson you should already be familiar with Docker images.
+For this lesson, you should already be familiar with Docker images.
 Head over to [our training on Docker](https://hsf-training.github.io/hsf-training-docker/) if you aren't already!
 {{< /callout >}}

-### Docker Container for python packages
+### Docker Container for Python Packages

 Python packages can be installed using a Docker image.
-The following example illustrates how to write a Dockerfile for building an image containing python packages.
+The following example illustrates how to write a Dockerfile for building an image containing Python Packages.

 ```dockerfile
 FROM ubuntu:20.04